Econify/ad.js/docs/errors.md

   });
 ```

-## Code 2: Missing Plugin/Network
+## <div id="2">Missing Plugin/Network</div>

 The Plugin or Network has not been included in your bundle.
 Please manually include the script tag associated with this plugin or network.
-You can see documentation on https://adjs.dev.

 Example: